kanva001/kanva001/README.md

-Hi, I’m Vasanth Kanapala
+Vasanth Kanapala — Data, Analytics, and Quality Engineering

-I design and deliver enterprise-grade data, analytics, and quality engineering systems with a focus on reliability, traceability, and production readiness.
+Design and operate enterprise data, analytics, and quality engineering systems with a focus on reliability, traceability, and production readiness.

-My work spans the full lifecycle of modern data platforms — from ingestion and SQL-first modeling to BI consumption, data quality validation, and GenAI workflow assurance.
+My work spans the full lifecycle of modern data platforms — including ingestion, SQL-first modeling, BI consumption, data quality enforcement, and GenAI / ML workflow validation in large-scale, production environments.

 ---